NASA-IMPACT/SuryaBench/flare/README.md

   - Maximum flare class in each window
   - Cumulative flare sub-class values in each window
 - Partitions results into 4 tri-monthly datasets
-- Optionally filters with an external index file
+- Optionally filters with an external index file based on the availability of the input files in SuryaBench

 ## Converting Flare Classes to Sub-Class Values